rabiyaverse/data-cleaning-portfolio/README.md

 - Maintaining source notes and data limitations.
 - Calculating proportions of total victims.
 - Preparing data for trend analysis by sex and year.

+  ## Tools

+- Microsoft Excel
+- Google Sheets
+- Data cleaning and quality checking
+- Data documentation
+- Basic descriptive analysis
+- GitHub

+## Data ethics and transparency

+The ABS project uses published aggregated data.
+No confidential, identifiable, or restricted research data are included in this repository.

+The original data source and relevant ABS notes are retained in the project documentation.

+## Data source

+Australian Bureau of Statistics, *Recorded Crime – Victims*, family and domestic violence-related offences, 2014–2024.

+This project is based on publicly available ABS data.
+Please refer to the ABS source page and licensing conditions when reusing the data